Emamoke/np_internship/README.md

 # np_internship/grace portfolio
-This project is all about the use of html and css to vrate a responsive webpage.
+This project is all about the use of html and css to create a responsive webpage.
 A portfolio is a summary of a person's career.
 So as an Intern I am practicing programming by creating a portfolio from a figma design.

 The projeet consist of a navigation bar and a five section content.
 It is easily accessible and provides a better way of presenting a personal career summary in details.